Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 **2. QC Assessment of the Atlas-Registration**
 =========================================================

-The atlas-registration to the section images is performed with `QuickNII and VisuAlign: <https://ebrains.eu/service/quicknii-and-visualign/>`_
+The atlas-registration to the section images is performed with `QuickNII and VisuAlign. <https://ebrains.eu/service/quicknii-and-visualign/>`_

 How to perform the assessment
 ------------------------------